awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 For most applications, amortizing the initialization cost over the lifetime of the volume is acceptable\.
 To avoid this initial performance hit in a production environment, you can use one of the following options:
 + Force the immediate initialization of the entire volume\.
 For more information, see [Initializing Amazon EBS Volumes](ebs-initialize.md)\.
 + Enable fast snapshot restore on a snapshot to ensure that the EBS volumes created from it are fully\-initialized at creation and instantly deliver all of their provisioned performance\.
-For more information, see [Amazon EBS Fast Snapshot Restore](ebs-fast-snapshot-restore.md)\.
+For more information, see [Amazon EBS fast snapshot restore](ebs-fast-snapshot-restore.md)\.

 ## EBS Encryption<a name="new-volume-ebs-encryption"></a>

 New EBS volumes that are restored from encrypted snapshots are automatically encrypted\.
 You can also encrypt a volume on\-the\-fly while restoring it from an unencrypted snapshot\.
 Encrypted volumes can only be attached to instance types that support EBS encryption\.
-For more information, see [Supported Instance Types](EBSEncryption.md#EBSEncryption_supported_instances)\.
+For more information, see [Supported instance types](EBSEncryption.md#EBSEncryption_supported_instances)\.

 ## Creating a Volume from a Snapshot<a name="ebs-create-volume-from-snapshot"></a>